 Let the teacher teach

-It used to be that this sort of on-the-spot inquisition would only happen if you signed up for something like a university political science class.
+It used to be that this sort of on-the-spot inquisition would only happen if you signed up for something like a political science class.
 Nowadays we can expect hostile questioners in settings from the coffee shop to the workplace.
 Whether you proudly walk around wearing a pro-life shirt, or quietly decline having a rainbow flag decorate your cubicle, the world is going to want some answers.

-But what we should offer are some good questions.
+What we should offer are some good questions.

 The key here is to realize what the world is up to.
 They think we’re wrong and want to correct.
 They want to show us the error of our ways.
 They want to re-educate us.